A BRIEF BIOGRAPHY OF ALEXANDER FLEMING

 During the 1920s Alexander Fleming carried out numerous experiments.
 In 1928 while doing research into influenza Fleming was growing a culture of staphylococcus germs on a plate.
-By accident mould started growing on the plate and Fleming noticed that the germs around the mould were killed.
-Alexander Fleming made a liquid mould culture he called penicillin and in 1929 he published his findings in the Journal of Experimental Pathology.
+By accident mold started growing on the plate and Fleming noticed that the germs around the mold were killed.
+Alexander Fleming made a liquid mold culture he called penicillin and in 1929 he published his findings in the Journal of Experimental Pathology.

 In 1943 Alexander Fleming was made a fellow of the Royal Society.
 In 1944 he was knighted.

-However a way had to be found to turn the mould into a pure drug.
+However a way had to be found to turn the mold into a pure drug.
 In 1940 Ernst Chain and Howard Florey succeeded in doing this.
 Mass production began in 1943.